What is product marketing?

 Know your target audience in and out

 The cornerstone of any successful product marketing strategy is a deep understanding of your audience.
-This involves identifying their demographics, behaviors, motivations, and preferences.
+This involves identifying their demographics, behaviors, motivations, preferences or pain points and the solutions that they’re looking for if you’re a SaaS company.
 You can create detailed buyer personas to visualize your ideal customers and tailor your strategies accordingly.

 Understand customers and pain points